JBShady/COD5-Remastered/README.md

 ## Der Riese
 * Updated "mission intro" in the bottom left corner to include the full storyline accurate date.
-* Changed vision file to give the map a bluer and dark tint rather than the original greyish-green look.
+* Changed vision file to give the map a bluer and contrasted look rather than the original greyish-green look.
 * Added cut German walk_v9 animation that was later used in Black Ops I
 * Added cut 5th Maxis handheld radio from the game files that was used on the IOS version.
 * Added cut rare voiceover that can play after teleporting.
 (5% chance)